MannyGGB/reading-notes/read-01.md

   - Add one of the above symbols before a word or sentence to make a list.
 For example, \* eggs, \* tomatoes, \* milk.
   - Keep it consistent!
 Stick to one of the symbols for your list.

-What is Markdown?
-Why do we use Markdown?
-What symbol will create a heading in Markdown?
-How many do you need to create the largest heading?
-How many do you need to create the smallest heading?
-When making text bold or italicized for emphasis, it is best practice to use which symbol?
-How do you create a link with Markdown?
-What are the three symbols you can use to create an unordered (bulleted) list with Markdown?